 Some keyboards include My Favorites keys.
 You can assign these keys to open your favorite Web pages, files, or folders.

-If you are running Windows 7, My Favorites keys enable you to cycle through open programs and their windows (program groups) through the Windows 7 taskbar.
-You can access up to five program groups, depending on the number of Favorite keys on your keyboard.
+My Favorites keys enable you to cycle through open programs and their windows (program groups) through the taskbar.
 You can use the Jump List to pin programs to the taskbar so you can open them quickly.

 Whenever you open a program, an icon appears in the taskbar.
 This icon corresponds to one of the numbered My Favorites keys.
 For example, the My Favorites 1 key corresponds to the first program group in the taskbar, the My Favorites 2 key corresponds to the second program group, and so on.

 If you open Microsoft Word, for example, and then you open three documents, pressing the related key, for example My Favorites 3, displays the first document window.
 Pressing the My Favorites 3 key again displays the second document window, and so on.

 If you have a single window of a program open, pressing the My Favorites key alternates between minimizing and restoring the window.

 If you have more than one window running for the same program, pressing the My Favoriteskey cycles through all of the windows and tabs, even if the windows are minimized.

 In some programs that support tabs, for example, Internet Explorer, if you have more than one tab running, pressing the My Favorites key cycles through the tabs.

 If you have pinned a program to the taskbar but the program is not yet running, pressing the My Favorites key runs the program.

 The number of program groups you can access through the My Favorites keys depends on how many of these keys you have on your keyboard.